-The Company also maintains a Business Ethics Line, which is accessible via telephone number and web-based portal, as a means of raising concerns or seeking advice related to the Company's Code of Business Conduct and Ethics.
-The Business Ethics Line is available to all employees worldwide, as well as third parties, such as vendors, suppliers and customers.
-Persons who report potential violations through the Business Ethics Line may choose to remain anonymous (unless prohibited by local law) and all such reports are kept confidential to the extent practicable in connection with the investigation.
-The Company's Business Ethics Line ("CBE Line") is administered by an independent third-party provider, Lighthouse Services.
+The Company also maintains a Business Ethics Line ("CBE Line"), which is accessible via telephone and a web-based portal, as a means of raising concerns or seeking advice related to the Company's Code of Business Conduct and Ethics and other policies.
+The CBE Line is available to all employees worldwide, as well as third parties, such as vendors, suppliers and customers.
+Persons who report potential violations through the CBE Line may choose to remain anonymous (unless prohibited by local law) and all such reports are kept confidential to the extent practicable in connection with the investigation.
+The CBE Line is administered by an independent third-party provider, Lighthouse Services.
 To access the CBE Line, visit www.lighthouse-services.com/crowncork.